 $592,586

-The film won the Golden Lion at the Venice Film Festival in 1999.
-In a remote Chinese mountain town, a schoolteacher needs to go on a month-long leave.
+The film received international acclaim, winning the Golden Lion at the 1999 Venice Film Festival.
+Set in a remote mountain village, the story follows a schoolteacher who must take a month-long leave of absence.

 ComedyMusic